antoniosehk/antoniosehk.github.io/README.md

 ### Insignio: Seeing Pneumothorax in X-Ray Images [1st June, 2019 - Present]
 Demo available here: [https://insignio.tech](https://insignio.tech)

-As a postdoctoral fellow responsible for Machine Learning Software Development in Kimia Lab for the Vector Institute Pathfinder project, I worked to apply and deploy deep learning in detecting Pneumothorax on chest X-ray images, collaboratively with University Health Network in Toronto, achieving an accuracy of 89%.
-It is deployed as a web application hosted on Google Cloud with a self-registered domain name via Namecheap using Keras/Tensorflow, Python Flask, HTML5, Javascript, with SSL encryption on data transmission.
+As a postdoctoral fellow responsible for Machine Learning Software Development in Kimia Lab for the Vector Institute Pathfinder project, I worked to apply and deploy deep learning in detecting Pneumothorax on chest X-ray images using Keras/Tensorflow, collaboratively with University Health Network in Toronto, achieving an accuracy of 89%.
+It is deployed as a web application hosted on Google Cloud with a self-registered domain name via Namecheap, leveraging Python Flask, HTML5, Javascript, with SSL encryption on data transmission.

 ### Spaceship Escape Online Game [4th Oct, 2019]
 Demo available here: [https://antonioszeto.tech/static/space-app-2019/game.html](https://antonioszeto.tech/static/space-app-2019/game.html)